bregreen/bregreen/README.md

-I'm Breanna, a research analyst moonlighting as a [first-year PhD student](https://infosci.cornell.edu/content/green) in the [Information Science department](https://infosci.cornell.edu/) at Cornell University.
-Working on research involving extremism, radicalization, and activism via social media. *Honestly, truly, I have no idea what I'm doing...
-But I'm willing to figure it out!*
+I'm Breanna, a research analyst moonlighting as a [second-year PhD student](https://infosci.cornell.edu/content/green) in the [Information Science department](https://infosci.cornell.edu/) at Cornell University.
+Working on research involving extremism, radicalization, and activism via social media. **

 - Reside in Ithaca, New York
 - 📫 How to reach me: [Personal Website](https://bregreen.github.io/)